zigomir/nanocal/README.md

 ## todo

-- add (pre)selectedRange
+- add tests
 - think about mixing of UTC and non-UTC dates
-- add tests
 - study defaults
   - is today best as is or better not to highlight it at all?
 - do more research on other pickers - measure sizes